chiara-latronico/Gallica-Onstage/README.md

 # Golden Agents- Linking Gallica to Onstage

-Golen Agents task for the Onstage Working Group - </br>
+Golden Agents task for the Onstage Working Group - </br>
 Linking the Gallica's URIs where Molière is creator or contributor to the Onstage's URIs

 ### BNF SPARQL Endpoint